Skip to main content

 Androgen Receptor Signaling and Insulin Sensitivity

 Testosterone’s direct action on insulin sensitivity is a cornerstone of its metabolic benefits.
 In skeletal muscle and adipose tissue, testosterone can enhance glucose uptake and utilization.
-Studies indicate that levels support the expression and activity of glucose transporters, such as GLUT4, which are responsible for insulin-stimulated glucose transport into cells.
+Studies indicate that physiological testosterone levels support the expression and activity of glucose transporters, such as GLUT4, which are responsible for insulin-stimulated glucose transport into cells.

 A decline in testosterone can lead to impaired GLUT4 translocation, contributing to cellular insulin resistance.
 This mechanism is particularly relevant in the context of type 2 diabetes pathogenesis, where impaired glucose disposal is a central feature.